nickolasrossi/scavlink/README.md

 This should stream packets to the console and pop up a Google map in a browser window.
 If your drone has a GPS fix, the map should center on its location.

-### SITL
+### Vehicle simulator

-You’ll definitely want to run the library against the Ardupilot software-in-the-loop simulator.
-That’s where you can go nuts with experiments before you fly your real drone into a wall.
+You’ll definitely want to run the Ardupilot software-in-the-loop (SITL) simulator.
+You can use it to go nuts with experiments - including flying lots of simulated drones on Amazon EC2 - before you fly your real drone into a wall.

 To understand better how SITL components work together, the info on this page is helpful: